fbpx

 I don’t feel alienated by a pierced Austrailian white chick and a fat black guy as hackers or a WASP as Secretary of Defense – though should we question the motives behind the casting, and potentially the situations presented within the film?
 There wouldn’t be anything revolutionary in a Hollywood movie trying to reach different audiences, but considering the scope and scale of the Transformers invasion, it’s something to take notice of alongside the Nokia phone inserts and GM logos.
 It’s been a while, so I’ll need to see it again with that kind of eye to see if any of this holds water.
 I may be way out there, and this may be an offensive question to ask, but I wonder how much “tokenism” was assembled in Transformers?
 After all, in a movie about giant robots, the only thing not “token” is the bots themselves.

-See also To enjoy the future
+See also Another Chris To Love

 For those that have seen the movie recently or still have it fresh on your minds, any thoughts?